 Recognised in the Legal 500 2018 for Employment: Employers and Senior Executives and Sport

-Recognised by Best Lawyers (UK) 2020 and 2019 in the practice area of Employment
+Recognised by Best Lawyers (UK) from 2009 – 2021 in the practice area of Employment

 Nicholas Tsatsas is known for working for clients in the retail, transport and financial sectors.
 An impressed client appreciates that he is “commercially orientated and understands our business”.
 Chambers & Partners 2018